Heart Full of Fire

-Heart Full of Fire is the second full-length album from the Finnish hard rock band Brother Firetribe.
+Heart Full of Fire is the second full-length album by the Finnish rock band Brother Firetribe.
 It was released by Spinefarm Records in 2008.
 It was produced and co-engineered by Vuorinen with the whole group having written all the songs except for "Chasing the Angels" which was written by John Lewis Parker (originally written for Mike Reno of Loverboy).